 From 1925-1945 J.R.R.
 Tolkien served as the Rawlinson and Bosworth Professor of Anglo-Saxon at Pembroke College, Oxford.
 During this time he wrote The Hobbit and the majority of The Lord of the Rings.

-Since 2013 the students of Pembroke College have organised an annual public lecture in honour of J.R.R.
+Since 2013, students from Pembroke College have organised an annual public lecture in honour of J.R.R.
 Tolkien.
-The purpose of the lecture series is to promote speculative fiction — including, but not limited to, the fantasy genre — as literature worthy of study and scrutiny, and to advance our understanding of it by hearing from some of the most influential and talented people working in the field today.
+The lecture series promotes the study of fantasy literature, and advances our understanding of it, by inviting influential and talented speakers to share their ideas on the field.

 When Tolkien and fellow academic and fantasy writer C.S.
-Lewis were at Oxford, their important contributions to the fantasy genre were considered embarrassing side projects.
-As Diana Wynne Jones wrote, ‘the climate of opinion was such that people explained Lewis’s children’s books by saying ‘It’s his Christianity, you know,’ as if the books were the symptom of some disease, while of Tolkien they said he was wasting his time on hobbits when he should have been writing learned articles.’1
+Lewis were at Oxford, their important contributions to fantasy literature were considered embarrassing side projects.
+As Diana Wynne Jones wrote, ‘the climate of opinion was such that people explained Lewis’s children’s books by saying “It’s his Christianity, you know,” as if the books were the symptom of some disease, while of Tolkien they said he was wasting his time on hobbits when he should have been writing learned articles.’1

 Nowadays the climate of opinion has changed.
-We know that speculative fiction can challenge us to think differently; remind us of fundamental things we had forgotten; connect us to ages past or a future that may one day become a reality.
+We now know that fantasy can challenge us to think differently; remind us of fundamental things we had forgotten; connect us to ages past, or a future that may one day become a reality.

-We are very grateful to our speakers for taking the time to visit the college and give their thoughts, and for the Pembroke College Annual Fund for helping to fund the series.
+We are very grateful to our speakers for taking the time to visit the college and give their thoughts, and for the Pembroke College Annual Fund and Kadas Family Trust for helping to fund the series.

 |1.
 Terry Pratchett, ‘Amazon.co.uk – Post-Fantasy Fantasy: An interview with Terry Pratchett’, 2000, The L-Space Web <http://www.au.lspace.org/about-terry/interviews/amazon3.html>